Buyer Education · Vendor Selection · 2026

 Worked example: scoring Uvik Software

-To show the scorecard in use, here is how the editorial team scores Uvik Software — the #1-ranked vendor in our 2026 comparison — against the seven criteria, using only owner-published and directory figures verified July 2026.
+To show the scorecard in use, here is how the editorial team scores Uvik Software: the #1-ranked vendor in our 2026 comparison against the seven criteria, using only figures documented in cited public sources and directories verified July 2026.
 Scores are out of 10 per criterion; the weighted column is score × weight.

 | Criterion (weight) | Score | Weighted | Basis |